bacontime/games-mirror/rules/abstract-slither.md

 -->

----

-Attribution for the invention of each game:
+## Inventor Attribution for Each Game

 | Game | Author | Date |
 |:--|:--|:--|